contently/videojs-annotation-comments/readme.md

 // Initialize VideoJS
 var player = videojs('video-id');

-// Add plugin
+// Add plugin after video meta data is finished
-// Options here are set to defaults player.annotationComments({
+// Options here are set to defaults player.on('loadedmetadata', function() {
+    player.annotationComments({
         // Collection of annotation data to initialize
         annotationObjects: [],
         // Use arrow keys to move through annotations when Annotation mode is active
         bindArrowKeys: true,
         // Flexible meta data object.
 Currently used for user data
         meta: { user_id: null, user_name: null },
         // Provide a callback func to be fired when the plugin data state changes
         onStateChanged: null,
         // Show or hide the control panel
         showControls: true,
         // Show or hide the comment list when an annotation is active
         showCommentList: true,
         // Show or hide the full screen button within the player toolbar
         showFullScreen: true,
         // Show or hide the tool tips on marker hover
         showMarkerTooltips: true
+    });
 });
 ```